Hinda Hicks: Second album

 After the 1999 Brit Awards, Hicks spent the next year recording her second album Everything to Me.
 She had split from her management and production team that discovered her - On Point Productions.
 However, due to the Island Records and Universal Records merger and a lack of promotion, her single "My Remedy" was unable to make the UK Top 40.
 While Hicks' second album received limited release, the launch was aborted commercially and she and Island Records parted ways in 2000.

 In between record companies and albums, Hicks recorded vocals on other artists' tracks and musical projects.
 This included "Let's Do It Again" with the late Lynden David Hall, which featured on his album The Other Side, as well as the compilation album Pure R&B Volume 2.
 Hicks was also featured in "Brand New Day" from Terri Walker's debut album Untitled, which released on 3 March 2003 with Mercury Records.

 Third album and the future

 Hicks returned to music production in 2004, with the release of her third album Still Doin' My Thing under the R&B label Shout Out Records.
 The single "Up Up" was released in the summer of 2004, but she was unable to repeat her earlier success of making the UK Top 40 Chart.

 In February 2007, Hicks' MySpace page announced that a fourth album would be released in 2010, however the album was shelved as Hicks focused on other roles.
-As of November 2008, Hicks was listed as part of a London-based artistic and music collective created by the DJ and producer Yvan Serrano DJ Healer Selecta/Dustaphonics and called Raison d'Etre [sic].
+As of November 2008, Hicks was listed as part of a London-based artistic and music collective created by the DJ and producer Yvan Serrano DJ Healer Selecta/Dustaphonics and called Raison d'Etre.